How Is Diabetic Nerve Pain Treated?

-Lidocaine.
-Lidocaine is an anesthetic that numbs the area it has been applied to.
-It is available in gels and creams, both over the counter and by prescription.
-Some product names include Topicaine and Xylocaine.
+is an anesthetic that numbs the area it’s applied to.
+It’s available in gels and creams, both over the counter and by prescription.

 Other topical creams.
-Salicylate is a chemical similar to aspirin, and is found in pain-relieving creams like Aspercreme and Bengay.
-Cortisone creams contain corticosteroids, which are potent anti-inflammatory drugs that can help relieve pain.
-Both are available at drug stores, but there is no clear evidence that they help relieve nerve pain from peripheral neuropathy.
+Salicylate is a chemical similar to aspirin.
+It's found in pain-relieving creams.
+Cortisone products contain corticosteroids, which are potent anti-inflammatory drugs that can help ease pain.
+Both are available at drug stores, but there’s no clear evidence that they help relieve nerve pain from peripheral neuropathy.

-Many people need to turn to prescription medication to find relief for diabetes nerve pain.
-Your choices include:
+Many people need to turn to prescription medication to find relief.

-Antidepressants.
-Although antidepressants were developed for depression, these drugs have also become important in relieving chronic pain - whether the person is depressed or not.
-Antidepressants used to treat pain include:
+treat depression but have also become important in relieving chronic pain.
+They can work whether you're depressed or not.
+Those used to treat pain include: